 David Vandewal - I think it’s very specific.
 I started styling and doing this job out of respect for the past and what I actually was doing.
 For many years, I was working with design teams.
 I am a graduated designer.
 I worked for big design houses back in Belgium, in Antwerp.
 I actually was this little fashion kid that was obsessed with fashion and I made it into my job.
 I’ve worked with the best people in the industry.

 The Fashion Law - Everyone you work with really is quite a bit different.
-You’ve gone from Karl Lagerfeld to Siki Im to the collages you did for Opening Ceremony (which are so awesome, by the way!).
+You’ve gone from Karl Lagerfeld to Siki Im to the collages you did for Opening Ceremony.

 David Vandewal - People joke, saying from Raf Simons to Ralph Lauren but that’s a bit of what it actually is.